SkyKings-Guild/SkyKings/config.md

 ## Editing the Config

 Editing the config is quite simple.
 Simply run the `config edit` command with the key and value like so.
+Note: This will be removed on 1.4.2022 due to message content restriction.
+Read more [here](https://support-dev.discord.com/hc/en-us/articles/4404772028055).

 Example: `k!config edit PREFIX !`